-A quick note: Many bloggers are aware of the Google algorithm update that went live in August of 2018.
-It affected medical, health, and finance websites the most and Google maintains that there's nothing that bloggers need to do to “fix” their pages.
+A quick note: Many bloggers are aware of the Google algorithm update that went life in August of 2018.
+It affected medical, health, and finance websites the most, and Google maintains that there's nothing that bloggers need to do to “fix” their pages.

 When it comes to digital marketing, it's the long-game that wins the race.

 - Write something interesting: This is the #1 tip because, regardless of how well-designed your blog is, if the content isn't interesting, people won't re-visit your site.
 Seriously.
 If you’re writing about something that you’d find on any other blog in your industry, you’re killing your chances of separating your blog from the huge pack of others.
 Remember, everybody, is a “blogger.”
 What makes people want to read YOUR blog?
 Interesting topics help, big time!

 - Be unique: The more unique (read: different) your website is, the more people will want to follow your style of writing.
 It works the same way with authors, movie directors, or creative businesses—the more unique your site, the better.

 - Publish something controversial: Depending on your blog's nature, writing about controversial topics can increase the flow of traffic to your site.
 Be aware, though, that controversial topics might encourage hateful comments from your readers, so be prepared if you do go this route.
 Don’t alienate your audience.
 Instead, use controversy to encourage thought and discussion.